JamesTu-jtjt/IEEE-Big-Data-Cup-2022/README.md

 ## Acknowledgments

-We would like to express our gratitude to the organizers of the IEEE Big Data Cup 2022 for providing an exciting and challenging competition.
+We would like to express our gratitude to the organizers of the IEEE Big Data Cup 2022 for providing an exciting and challenging competition as well as our advisor, Professor Cheng-Te Li, for guiding us throughout the development of our methodology.

 ## Contact